agustinpaul0/ImageGallery/README.md

 8. **Main Menu Interface:** A menu provides easy access to either upload new images or view the gallery.

 ## How to Use
 1. **Open the application:** Click the link provided on GitHub Pages.
-The application must be run on a server to function correctly.
+The application must be run on a server to function correctly. **It cannot be executed directly from a local file (index.html) due to DOM restrictions.**
 2. **Upload images:** Click the "Upload File" button and select images from the folder `testImages` available in the GitHub Project or from your own device.
 3. **Explore the gallery:** Click "Open Gallery" to view uploaded images.
 4. **Navigate:** Use the "Previous" and "Next" buttons to move through the images.